tmetsch/suricate/README.md

 ## Step 2 - analyse it

 Navigate to the 'Analytics' part.
-Enter a new name (Optionally you can also write some python code local and upload it) and hit 'New'.
-Select the newly created notebook.
+Create a new project.
+Navigate to the project and open the automatically generated file analytics.py.
 From here on it is just some Python coding.

 To list the objects and then retrieve the just created one add: